faxmachine19/SSTEM-Towson/README.md

 # SSTEM-Towson
-Research into effectiveness of S-STEM scholarship at Towson through cluster analysis, decision trees, and nera neighbor matching.
+Research into effectiveness of S-STEM scholarship at Towson through cluster analysis, decision trees, and near neighbor matching.